mrsheepuk/baking-joy/breads/cinnamon-rolls.md

 ### Method

 Melt 57g butter, beat 1 egg+1 yolk, microwave 180ml milk for 60s, mix all in glass bowl and sprinkle 2tsp yeast over, mix well.
-Mix 400g flour+3/4tsp salt+1/4cup sugar in medium sized mixing bowl then add liquid mixture.
-Mix until combined then turn out, knead until it comes together - may need to add a little more flour during kneading as this is a very sticky dough.
+Mix 410g flour+3/4tsp salt+1/4cup sugar in medium sized mixing bowl then add liquid mixture.
+Mix until combined then turn out onto surface floured with 1tsp/5g, knead until it comes together - may need to add a little more flour during kneading as this is a very sticky dough.

 Form into ball, clean+grease bowl then return dough to it.
 Cover and rise for ~40-60 minutes until doubled.